Grace M. Bochenek, Ph.D.—Director

-Cynthia Powell supervises the onsite research personnel and laboratories in Albany, Oregon; and Pittsburgh, Pennsylvania; and Morgantown, West Virginia.
-Dr. Powell was previously the Materials Science Focus Area Lead at NETL.
-She has over 15 years experience in high-temperature phase and microstructural development of structural materials and the effects of these phase changes on the bulk properties of these materials.
-She received her Ph.D. in materials science from Case Western Reserve University preceded by an M.S. and B.S. in ceramic engineering from Clemson University.
-Her research also addressed microstructure/processing relationships in a wide range of intermetallic, metallic, ceramic, and composite materials, and the influence of microstructure on the tribological performance of ceramics and ceramics-based composites.
+Cynthia Powell is responsible for implementing a research and development portfolio that positions the Laboratory as an international resource for fossil energy technology discovery, development, and deployment.
+As part of this role, she promotes safe and efficient research operations at NETL and ensures the Laboratory’s research personnel are equipped with the technical competencies and knowledge needed to effectively support its research mission.
+Previously, Dr. Powell served as NETL’s Materials Science Focus Area Lead.
+She has more than 15 years of experience in high-temperature phase and microstructural development of structural materials and the effects of these phase changes on the bulk properties of such materials.
+She received her Ph.D. in materials science from Case Western Reserve University; this was preceded by an M.S. and B.S. in ceramic engineering from Clemson University.
+Dr. Powell’s research also addressed microstructure/processing relationships in a wide range of intermetallic, metallic, ceramic, and composite materials, and the influence of microstructure on the tribological performance of ceramics and ceramics-based composites.

-Chuck Zeh manages NETL’s clean energy programs.
-In this role he is responsible for management and oversight of projects for the DOE Office of Energy Efficiency and Renewable Energy (EERE) and the Office of Electricity Delivery and Energy Reliability (OE).
-Over his 27 year career Mr. Zeh has held numerous management positions administering the research, development and commercialization of new and emerging technologies at NETL.
+Chuck Zeh manages NETL’s national programs, in fossil energy and other DOE programs, with industry, universities, and national laboratories.
+In this role, he leads integrated technical and business teams in managing federally sponsored, extramural research in coal, oil and gas, and energy technology development, with a focus on delivering research and development benefits to the nation.
+Over his 28-year career, Zeh has held numerous management positions administering the research, development, and commercialization of new and emerging technologies at NETL.
 He supervised and was responsible for developing technology for vehicles, buildings, gas turbines, fuel cells, reciprocating engines, and environmental restoration.
-Mr. Zeh holds a B.S. degree in Chemical Engineering from the State University of New York at Buffalo.
+Zeh holds a B.S. in chemical engineering from the State University of New York at Buffalo.